qmilangowin/serverless-machine-learning-ex/README.md

 ***Misc***
 What does this do?

 Simple classification model to check serverless deployment.
 Takes the age and salary and will predict if the person will buy a car or not.
+Based on a Udemy course with some changes made by me.
+To be clear, this repo is not about doing ML but rather how to get your ML into a serverless environment and run predictions via a REST query.

 I have two pickled files, one for the the StandardScaler and one for the Model.